 Some of Jefferson's MSN specializations include adult gerontology, women's health, pediatric care, community systems administration, and nursing informatics.
 Students enjoy access to some of the Northeast's most prominent clinicians and instructors, along with comprehensive online journals and databases.
 Graduates of the MSN program typically take on roles as nurse practitioners, clinical nurse specialists, nurse administrators, and medical researchers.

 University of Pittsburgh

 Pitt carries out its philosophy of supporting lifelong learning by offering a variety of online nursing programs designed to accelerate the careers of working nurses.
 Through the recently developed Pitt Online distance learning platform, students can pursue nursing informatics and nursing administration concentrations under the Master of Science for the Clinical Nurse Leader degree program.

-Pitt's world-class faculty lead students through highly interactive discussions, debates, and problem solving scenarios that mimic the real-world challenges future graduates will face.
+Pitt's faculty lead students through highly interactive discussions, debates, and problem solving scenarios that mimic the real-world challenges future graduates will likely face.
 Along with preparing students for clinical and research roles in their future careers, the Pitt Online CNL program sets a foundation for future academic pursuits.

 Because collaborative clinical work still plays an important role in nurses' professional development, each of these five schools has discovered innovative ways to help students balance learning with work and family commitments.
-With condensed lab sessions at convenient campus locations, these programs ensure that enhancing your career only means investing a few vacation days instead of giving up a high-paying job.
+With condensed lab sessions at convenient campus locations, these programs ensure that enhancing your career only means investing a few vacation days instead of giving up a good job.